DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 woman spoke to the ISP about her billing situation and the debt on her account.
-When we’d spoken to her the previous day, it wasn’t clear whether she realized her internet connection had stopped working because she hadn’t paid, or for some other technical reason.
+When we’d spoken to her the previous day, it wasn’t clear whether she realized her internet connection had stopped working because she hadn’t paid, or thought it was for some other other technical reason.
 The ISP was prepared to waive her bill if she paid \$40 in the next couple of days.

 After the meeting outside the Women’s Centre, we visited Mary to discuss